 Head to the third floor and you can climb one of two towers: the Norman Tower, an open air area that provides stunning views of Toronto; and the Scottish Tower, the highest point in the castle, which is enclosed.
-Underneath the house, visitors can traverse the 800 foot / 240m secret tunnel, running 18 feet underground and leading to the stables, which were constructed from mahogany and feature Spanish tile floors.
+Underneath the house, visitors can traverse the 800 feet / 240 meters long secret tunnel, running 18 feet underground and leading to the stables, which were constructed from mahogany and feature Spanish tile floors.

 The gardens are lovely to explore and include perennials in a variety of colors, as well as pretty fountains and sculptures.